Cookies

 The draft details the use of mandatory e-invoices between Spanish businesses, with an exemption for simplified invoices.
 The decree establishes the e-invoicing system in Spain, which involves private e-invoicing service providers and a public platform managed by the Spanish Tax Agency (Agencia Tributaria).

-Furthermore, the decree requires businesses to communicate various invoice statuses, such as invoice acceptance, rejection and full payment, to both other businesses and the Spanish public platform within four days.
+Furthermore, the decree requires businesses to communicate various invoice statuses, such as invoice acceptance, rejection and full payment, including the effective date of payment of the invoice, to both other businesses and the Spanish public platform within four calendar days (excluding weekends and national holidays).

-On the other hand, service providers are required to electronically report transactional data to the public platform in the national format, Facturae, which is currently used for B2G e-invoices.
+On the other hand, service providers were originally required to electronically report transactional data to the public platform in the national format, Facturae, which is currently used for B2G e-invoices.
+According to the changes proposed in the new Draft Law of 5 March 2025, however, this format has now been changed to UBL for B2B e-invoicing.

 Spain’s e-invoicing technical requirements